Open: Tours available to the general public.

 October 5th-14th, 2017 | Maximum Group Size: 15 Participants | Availability: Open

 When you think of soul-satisfyingly good food, you think of Italy.
 Bowls of heaping semolina pasta as yellow as the sun.
 Seafood right off the hook, grilled and served to perfection.
 Vegetables plucked from the earth just moments before they grace your plate.
 Wine, ever flowing, rich and robust.
 Take a journey from farm to table in the Piedmont and Emilia Romagna regions of Italy.
 In a country where food is royalty, these regions are king.
-From the frenzy of white truffle season, to the majestic grapes that are aged into the Barolos and Barbarescos, and cheese crafted with perfection, we will loosen our belt buckles and explore the gastronomic masterpieces, as we soak in the history of culture of this famed region.
+From the frenzy of white truffle season, to the majestic grapes that are aged into the Barolos and Barbarescos, and cheese crafted with perfection, we will loosen our belt buckles and explore the gastronomic masterpieces, as we soak up the history and culture of this famed region.

 Ancient Islands: Sicily: An extraordinary land apart